hwengineer/rf_linkbudget/docs/rf_linkbudget_circuit.rst

 .. automethod:: rf_linkbudget.genericTwoPort.fromSParamFile

 The parameter patchString is a little bit odd.
 The author of the scikit-rf project which implements the touchstone importer actually only knows the generic n-port touchstone file format.
-The S2P touchstone format does arange the columns differently, thats why we need for extracting the S21 data of a S2P file the column "S12" which is at the same position for a n-port toucstone format as for the S21 values in an S2P touchstone file
+The S2P touchstone format does arange the columns differently, thats why we need for extracting the S21 data of a S2P file the column "S12" which is at the same position for a n-port touchstone format as for the S21 values in an S2P touchstone file

 Source
 ^^^^^^^^^^^^^^